villekf/OMEGA-doc/docs/source/implementation.rst

 as extensively tested as implementation 2 and some features may not work correctly.
 Most PET and SPECT features, such as OSEM reconstruction, work fine though.

 Implementation 5 is a pure OpenCL-based implementation.
 The difference from implementation 3 is that only the forward and backward projections are computed on the OpenCL device (e.g. GPU).
-The rest of the computations are performed on MATLAB/Octave.
+The rest of the computations are performed in MATLAB/Octave.
 Supports branchless distance-driven projector and other GPU-based projectors.
 Thus, it supports more features than implementation 3 or 4.
 However, implementation 5 is only recommended if implementation 2 cannot be used.
 For custom reconstructions (in MATLAB/Octave), implementation 5 is the recommended method, though it is used even if implementation 2 or 3 are selected.
 The same things apply to implementation 5 as to 4, i.e. it is not as extensively tested and some features might not work correctly.